 “The new 400-series chipset is an evolution of the 300-series,” explains Prior.
 “We’re going to improve a couple of capabilities, like when you plug in a USB hub to our root complex you get better throughput from multiple USB connections at the same time, we’re improving power consumption.
 We’re also taking in a bunch of the feedback from the launch of the 300-series motherboard and pushing those into the design of the 400-series motherboards.
 So the new high-end boards are going to have improved memory layout, memory overclocking, VRMs, power delivery, as well as a change in the chipset.”

-That means you might get some improved overclocking, but aside from the I/O performance the old 300-series boards aren’t going to be too far off the pace of the new chipset when it comes to getting those new 12nm chips rocking.
+That means you might get some improved overclocking, but aside from the I/O performance the old 300-series boards aren’t going to be too far off the pace of the X470 chipset when it comes to getting those 12nm chips rocking.

-The new 400-series AM4 boards will retain cross-compatibility with the previous generation of Ryzen processors, as well as support for all the AM4-based APUs, too.
+The 400-series AM4 boards will retain cross-compatibility with the previous generation of Ryzen processors, as well as support for all the AM4-based APUs, too.
+These will also support 3000-series Ryzen CPUs come mid-year.

-Not only have the Ryzen 2 chips launched without problem, supply is in good health, too.
-You can pick up any of the four different CPUs for less than their initial MSRP in pretty much any of your favourite online money pits.
+Not only did the Ryzen 2 chips launched without problem, supply is in good health, too.
+You can pick up any of the four different high-performance CPUs for less than their initial MSRP in pretty much any of your favourite online money pits.

 There’s a slight disparity in terms of gaming performance, with Intel still able to claim the highest gaming frame rates, but the difference is negligible at best and practically invisible when you move away from 1080p resolutions.